rakutentech/ios-inappmessaging/README.md

 The SDK will optionally use custom fonts in your Campaigns if your app has them pre-registered.
 Specify 2 fonts in either `ttf` or `otf` format: one medium-weight for the text body and one regular-weight for the buttons.
 Both fonts are recommended to be of the same font family for a more consistent user experience.

+Add the two font files to your Xcode target.

 Get the "PostScript name" of your fonts by:

 ```bash